-Normally, an Interbus network is self-configurating, i.e. provided that the Slave interface is set to operate at the same baudrate as the rest of the system, the interface should be detected and added automatically.
+An Interbus network is usually self-configuring, i.e. provided the slave interface is set to operate at the same baud rate as the rest of the system, the interface will be automatically detected and added.

-Note however that PCP communication will require support in the Interbus master.
+(Note however that PCP communication must be supported by the Interbus master.)